thefstalphabet/movie-library/README.md

 `npm start`

-To Visit App in your browser:
+To Visit App in Your Browser:

 `localhost:3000`